-The Parthenon sculptures as they were displayed in the British Museum at the time Rodin would have seen them, c.
-1890.
+- The Parthenon sculptures as they were displayed in the British Museum at the time Rodin would have seen them. - Rodin never visited Greece but loved the British Museum.

-- Rodin was inspired by the art of ancient Greece and although he never visited Greece he loved the British Museum.
-As he was so inspired by the art of antiquity, perhaps this is unsurprising.
 In 1881, aged 41, Rodin came to London and made the first of many visits to the British Museum.
 It was a time when the Parthenon sculptures were at the height of their fame.
 Although Rodin had already studied the sculptures from books, plaster casts and some originals in the Louvre, his encounter with them in the British Museum had a profound effect and influenced a number of his works. - He drew inspiration from ancient Greek art.
 He drew inspiration from ancient Greek art.
 Rodin had a collection of over 6,000 antiquities and in 1900 he built a museum at Meudon in the outskirts of Paris to house his growing collection.
 At night, by lamplight, he would show visitors the subtle modelling of the carved marble.
 In summer, Rodin brought Greek sculptures into the garden and placed them on funerary altars.
 He said, 'I love the sculptures of ancient Greece.
 They have been and remain my masters.'

-- It is this final point that I want to focus on and which is the theme of the exhibition at the British Museum. - Article on Rodin by Waldemar Januszczak in The Sunday Times.
+Article on Rodin by Waldemar Januszczak in The Sunday Times.
 Rodin's reputation has gone up and own over the years, currently he is up.
 After his death his reputation dropped and only in the last few decades has he been accepted as a trailblazer of modern sculpture.
 There are two big problems, 'authenticity' and 'melodrama'.
-Authenticity relates to what is a genuine Rodin?
+Authenticity relates to what is a genuine

+Rodin?
 He produced models in clay, he never carved, this was done by stone carvers.
 The Kiss at the exhibition is a plaster version of a marble version and neither was made by Rodin.
 Today authenticity is an aspect of a work to be played with so in this sense he was a pioneer.
 He never visited Greece and was inspired by a visit to the British Museum in 1881 when he saw the Elgin marbles and was profoundly influenced immediately he saw them.
 The melodrama is Rodin's emphasis on the extreme and the disturbing.
 For example, Greek sculptures are fragments because of damage over the millennia but Rodin preferred body parts, figures with no heads or arms.
 The Centauress has the body and neck of a horse combined with a female head and arms, Iris is a headless female who grabs one leg and contorts herself into a 'position that offers a crudely detailed view of her sex'.
 The sculptures in the British Museum are not even as they were originally intended.
 In the 1930s they were scraped with wire brushes by Lord Duveen and his workmen.
 This removed the top layer of the sculptures and ruined the detail of the finish in his vain attempt to return them to his imagined view of their original pristine whiteness.
 This was an illusion as they were originally painted in strong colours.